-When my aunt had breast cancer, she went through chemo.
-Her hair fell out…in huge chunks.
+When my aunt had breast cancer, she went through chemotherapy.
+Her hair fell out in huge chunks.
 Eventually, she decided she needed to shave her head.
 I remember when she did it.
 I felt sick about it.
 I can’t imagine shaving my head.
 I can’t imagine not having hair.
-That may seem like a silly fear, but it is real for me.
+That may seem like a silly fear, but it’s real for me.
 She was brave.
 She died with that same courage and strength.
-I recently met another courageous woman and her family.
-Her name is Erika Vandiver.
-She is young, and struggling with breast cancer.
-She has a little girl.
-Her story is amazing and miraculous.
-But her struggle is not over…far from it.

 No Planned Parenthood in this country provides mammogram services.
 Komen’s donations go into Planned Parenthood’s general operating fund.
 There is no oversight of Komen money once it is in Planned Parenthood hands.
 Those are facts.

-So, since I am not supporting any organization that supports Planned Parenthood or supports embryonic stem cell research, I had to make a decision.
-I still wanted to give to the “breast cancer movement.”
-But how?
-I decided to give directly to those struggling with breast cancer.
+My decision was to give directly to those struggling with breast cancer.
 I decided to give to Erika Vandiver.
 I decided to give where it was really needed.
-Fifty dollars doesn’t make much difference to an organization like Komen…but it makes a huge difference to a family struggling with breast cancer.
+Fifty dollars doesn’t make much difference to an organization like Komen, but it makes a huge difference to a family struggling with breast cancer.
 It makes a huge difference when that family is struggling to pay medical bills.

-Scripture says, “In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive’.
-Acts 20:35” Let’s put this into action.
+As scripture says in Acts 20:35, “In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive’."
+Let’s put this into action.